-Table 0 Contents
+Table of Contents

-06 CEO Letter 08 Products
+- 06 CEO Letter

-- Products with Purpose
+- 08 Products with Purpose

 - 10 People

 - 20 Circular Economy

 - 26 Solutions

-- 34 Operations 44 Suppliers
+- 34 Operations

-- & Partners
+- 44 Suppliers & Partners

-- 50 Report Summary 52 GRI Index
+- 50 Report Summary

-- 125 Appendix
+- 52 GRI Index - 125 Appendix

 Financial Results

 Aptar is a global leader in the design and manufacturing of a of a broad range of drug delivery, consumer product dispensing and active material science solutions.
 Aptar's innovative solutions and services serve a variety of end markets including the pharmaceutical, beauty, personal care, home food and beverage.
 Aptar is headquartered in Crystal Lake, Illinois, with manufacturing facilities in North America, Europe, Asia and Latin America.